Quick Summary

 Understanding these basics of Laravel’s built-in validation sets the foundation for mastering custom rules, which we’ll explore next.

-Creating Custom Validation Rules in Laravel
+How to Create Custom Validation Rules in Laravel?

 While Laravel’s built-in validation rules cover most scenarios, there are times when you need to implement logic specific to your application’s requirements.
 Laravel makes it simple to create custom validation rules, ensuring your validation logic is both reusable and maintainable.So, let’s dive into how you can create custom validation rules: using closures, rule objects, and custom validation services.